How much of a COVID-19 bailout can the federal government afford?

 - APEC estimates the federal government still has plenty of fiscal capacity to continue its COVID-19 bailout.
 This is because Canada’s federal debt-to-GDP ratios are low relative to other advanced economies and the extra tax revenues to service the higher debt are currently relatively modest.

 - Existing measures are necessary to help individuals, businesses and other organizations bridge the gap until they can start working and producing again.

 - The full scope and duration of the required bailout and stimulus for the recovery is still unknown.

 - It is important to understand that all Canadians will be paying for these deficit-financed bailouts in higher tax rates (or reduced spending) for years to come.

 - The federal deficit in 2020/21 was projected to be $28 billion before COVID-19.
-APEC projects it will increase to about $200 billion (over 9% of GDP) due to the economic shutdown and federal support programs.
+The federal government now projects that it will increase to about $343 billion (almost 16% of GDP) due to the economic shutdown and federal support programs.

 - The federal debt-to-GDP ratio was projected to be 31% before COVID-19.
 The federal debt-to-GDP ratio is currently low relative to other developed countries.
 However, this is not the case when debts of all levels of government are considered.

 - A decline in nominal GDP in 2020 will increase the baseline federal debt-to-GDP ratio to 33%.
 An increase in the deficit due to lower revenues and increased spending will increase the debt-to-GDP ratio to 49%.

 COVID-19 Bailout Costs